Raj96659/python-problem-solving/README.md

 ## 🚦 How to Use

-# Clone the repository
+Clone the repository
 git clone https://github.com/Raj96659/python-problem-solving.git

-# Navigate to the folder
+Navigate to the folder
 cd python-problem-solving

-# Open any `.py` file and run it in your favorite Python environment
+<p>Open any `.py` file and run it in your favorite Python environment</p>

 ## ✍️ Author